SuleimanFarah/sunpy/GSoC:-Student-Application-Template.md

 Any code you want to include should be in a gist but we recommend not writing empty pseudo code or just documentation strings.

-You should include most of the following information in your application.
+You should include a lot of the following information in your application.
 **However, we should suggest you use your own judgement, remove sections that might not be relevant or add sections that are relevant to the project but are not listed.**

 ## Title